AgroSensePlatform/agrosense-app/README.md

-# agrosense (agrosense)

 # AgroSense App (Android Frontend)

-**AgroSense** is a smart agriculture mobile application built using the [Quasar Framework](https://quasar.dev/) (Vue.js + Cordova), designed to assist farmers in managing their fields and IoT soil sensors effectively.
-The app interacts with a Laravel backend through RESTful APIs and provides a mobile-first experience tailored for on-the-field use.
+**AgroSense** is a smart agriculture mobile application built using the [Quasar Framework](https://quasar.dev/) (Vue.js) in combination with [Capacitor](https://capacitorjs.com/).
+The app is designed to assist farmers in managing their fields and IoT soil sensors effectively.
+It interacts with a Laravel backend through RESTful APIs and provides a mobile-first experience tailored for on-the-field use.

 ---